 The Department of Communities in London, has stipulated that Pavement Stones are free to WW1 recipient Councils only.
 On this basis the memorial VC stone would be acquired by Council and mounted on a suitable granite plinth, costing around £1,500.
-After local community consultation, the most desirable site is at a wide area of footpath adjacent to the Presbyterian Church and Manse and a map was circulated.
+After local community consultation, the most desirable site is at a wide area of footpath adjacent to the Presbyterian Church and Manse (Appendix 1 enclosed).